-If you elect to discontinue your participation in the HCFSA Program due to your termination of employment, you may only submit claims for expenses incurred prior to your date of termination.
+If you elect to discontinue your participation in the HCFSA Program due to your termination of employment or commencement of an unpaid leave of absence, you may only submit claims for expenses incurred prior to your date of termination.
 Claims submitted for expenses incurred after your date of termination will not be eligible for coverage under the HCFSA Program.